LadyKerr/gh-copilot-talk/hubber-orientation/slides.md

   withClicks: false
 ---

 <!--
 Hello good morning!
-Thank you all for being here with me today to learn how to get the most ourt of GitHub Copilot.
+Thank you all for being here with me today!I hope youve been enjoyng orientation, welcome to GitHub!
 -->

 ---